swseighman/Basic-Native-Rest-Service/README.md

 * Using Java 17
 * Using Spring Boot Buildpacks support to generate a lightweight container with a native executable
 * Creating your own custom container running a JAR or native executable
-* Using the GraalVM native image Maven plugin support to generate a native executable
+* Using the GraalVM native image Maven and Gradle plugins support to generate a native executable

 Let's begin by cloning the demo repository: